JustinTimperio/warp-cli/README.md

-﻿# Warp-CLI _ALPHA-STATE_
+﻿# Warp-CLI - _ALPHA_
-A cli wrapper designed to make interacting with Facebook's [Warp Speed Data Transfer (WDT)](https://github.com/facebook/wdt) pain-free.
+A CLI tool designed to make interacting with Facebook's [Warp Speed Data Transfer (WDT)](https://github.com/facebook/wdt) pain-free.
 ![Demo_Gif](https://imgur.com/N5uSgNV.gif)

 ## Abstract
-WDT is designed to provide the lowest possible total transfer time when transferring files(to be only hardware and network limited).
+[WDT](https://github.com/facebook/wdt) is designed to provide the lowest possible total transfer time when transferring files(to be only hardware and network limited).
 WDT provides many advantages over most file transfer protocols including: native concurrency, end-to-end encryption, IPV6 support, and the ability to easily achieve +40Gbit speeds when supported.
 Unlike most file transfer solutions (Except [NORM](https://www.nrl.navy.mil/itd/ncs/products/norm)) WDT provides a native parallel solution for transferring files by separating files into chunks then queueing them across an arbitrary number of threads and TCP connections.
 In most cases, file transfer times are dramatically reduced compared to traditional methods like FTP or HTTP.

 While WDT provides several benefits, it requires a lengthy build process making it unsuitable for one time transfers.
 Additionally, if you are already using a modified version of SSH such as [HPN-SSH](https://www.psc.edu/hpn-ssh), you are likely to see smaller performance gains comparatively.
 Since WDT is designed to fully saturate even the highest-end hardware, it is likely to overwhelm even the highest-end consumer and enterprise networking hardware.
 Please consider this when transferring more than a 1TB of files.